The stability of a product stewardship scheme can be affected by three factors:

 At this stage, it appears unlikely that the free rider issue will prevent the continuance of Paintwise.
 Resene has signalled it is in this process for the long haul, whether on its own or with other participating brand owners.

 Historical waste is product that was placed on the market before a product stewardship initiative began to operate.
 A product stewardship scheme is faced with the problem of financing the collection and processing of this "pre-existing" product.

 Orphan waste is product that is on the market but the original producer has gone out of business or withdrawn from the market.

 Product stewardship schemes are faced with picking up the cost of managing these historical and orphan products.
-In some instances, the financial burden of dealing with these products is significant enough to prevent a product stewardship scheme being established.
-This barrier is particularly the case for long-life products (eg televisions) because these products remain in the marketplace for a long time during which period brands can change significantly.
+In some instances the financial burden of dealing with these products is significant enough to prevent a product stewardship scheme being established.
+This barrier is particularly the case for long-life products (eg televisions) because these products remain in the market-place for a long period of time, and brands can change significantly during this time.

-Instability can also be caused by shifts in the market (eg, if there is a major shift to different types of products or if different materials become more prevalent).
-There is no indication that the agrichemical industry will experience any such significant shift in product types or packaging types (see Section 3.5).
+Instability could also be caused by shifts in the market.
+For example, if there is a major shift to different types of paint, or if different packaging materials become more prevalent.
+This might shift the economics of recycling and make a scheme more expensive.

 One identified potential for a product shift to happen in the paint market is a continuation of the trend away from solvent-borne and toward water-borne paint (currently 88% and 12% respectively of Resene paint sales).
 A continued shift would have the effect of reducing recycling costs and would not therefore impact on the stability of the scheme.